 Let's face the facts.
 For most of the internet, you don't get to pick what you want to see.
 The infinite feeds of social media decide for you, instead of only showing you the people you clicked the Follow button on.
 The alternatives aren't great either: no one wants to sign up for another online account to abandon, or another email newsletter to ignore.
 If you want to be seen or heard yourself, you'll have to keep posting and posting and posting, and you'll end up forgotten in the noise the moment you stop.

-But here's my idea: I will mail you a free TabF5 sticker to anywhere in the world!
-Wherever you decide to stick it, you'll likely see it again later.
-Every time you see it in the future, you'll be reminded to come back here to see what's new, but only when you want to.
+But here's my idea: I will mail you free TabF5 stickers to anywhere in the world!
+Wherever you decide to stick them, you'll likely see them again later.
+Every time you see them in the future, you'll be reminded to come back here to see what's new, but only when you want to.
 Your online life belongs to you, not the algorithms.

 Maybe!
 I'm still figuring out the rules for these free stickers, but for now I'll set a limit of 2 stickers per person every year.
 Exceptions can be made depending on your situation- just ask!

 Yes!
 The same rules still apply though: all stickers are mailed with a fake return address and no tracking number.
-If the envelope gets lost in the mail, it's gone for good.
-Lo siento.
+If the envelope gets lost in the mail, reach out to me and we can try one last time.
+Siento la espera.

-For anyone in the lower 48 states, it should only take 1-5 days.
+For anyone in the lower 48 states, it should only take another 1-5 days once I mail the stickers, depending on how close you are to Pennsylvania.
 Alaska or Hawaii can take 7-10 days.
 For everyone else, assume the best-case international delivery time is within 1 month.
 It can sometimes be as fast as 1 week, or as slow as 3 months.
 The worst I've ever seen (if you live somewhere really remote) is 1 year.

 If you want a clearer timeframe for how long it takes mail from the US to get to your country, I recommend making an account on Postcrossing, going to your country's profile, and clicking on someone from the "Most active members" section.
 In the "Received" tab, search for "U.S.A." to get estimated delivery times to your country.
 (Be sure to change your Account Status to "Inactive" so you don't start receiving postcards.)
 The speed at which those people get their postcards from the US should give you an idea.